ShaunakTheHedgehog/slot_free_neural_computation/README.md

 This repository contains code for our *MHN-Transformer* models, which constitute biologically plausible variants of a minimal Transformer architecture and form part of the broader notion of *slot-free neural computation*.

 Our MHN-Transformer models utilize the Modern Hopfield Network (MHN) framework by incorporating a *hetero-associative MHN* "memory module" that reproduces the standard transformer self-attention mechanism.
 We also augment this MHN architecture with "item reinstatement" weights that allows for the reinstatement of best-matching context items when processing a query element.
 In our paper, we describe several variants of our connection weight-based transformer system that enables the learning of weights that encode representations of past inputs, in order to enhance their utilization for processing inputs at later times.
+By encoding representations of past inputs within connection weights, rather than actively maintaining them (for arbitrarily long context windows) as activation vectors of keys and values, and by performing credit assignment (i.e. backpropagation of gradient signals) using only current state and weight information (rather than information from explicitly stored slots for keys and values), our models approach the functionality of a minimal "slot-based" Transformer while retaining a greater degree of biological plausiblity.
+In turn, our models suggest potential mechanisms by which the human mind may be able to perform memory-based in-context learning tasks.

 The functions provided here enable replication of the key retrieval and sensitivity analyses in the accompanying research manuscript.
 The main functions documented below can be found in the code files `mhn_tf.py` (for our MHN-based Transformer models), `baseline_tf.py` (for the baseline minimal Transformer architecture), and `dataset.py` (for implementing a canonical in-context learning task), and this code relies on the accompanying file `utils.py`.